-,UCB = ucb addr
+$,UCB = ucb \quad addr$

-specifies the address of a fullword that contains the address of a UCB for the device.
+specifies the address of a fullword that contains the address of a UCB for a reserved device that is now being released.

 Return codes are provided by the control program only if RET=HAVE is designated.
 If all of the return codes for the resources named in DEQ are 0 register 15 contains 0.
-If any of the return codes are not 0 register 15 contains the address of a virtual storage area containing the return codes as shown in Figure 21.
+If any of the return codes are not 0 register 15 contains the address of a virtual storage area containing the return codes as shown in Figure 27.

-Figure 21.
+Figure 27.
 Return Code Area Used by DEQ